 As class wound down yesterday, the music transitioned into Jesu, Joy of Man’s Desiring and I was transported back into the past.
 The year: 1979.
 My dad is walking me down the aisle of a little Baptist Church and the music is Jesu, the guitar version.
 It was like I was there again.
 Strange how music does that.

 Anyway, post-yoga I’m drinking coffee at Panera and contemplating the relentless passage of time.
 I can’t believe it’s really been thirty years since that trip to the altar.
 Alot of water under the bridge.
 I’ve moved to a different state, married again, become a mom, and now just this week became Facebook friends with that guitar player from my past.
 Circle of life stuff, I guess… Continue reading

 Yesterday was Easter.
 It was just the second Sunday to be in our new church building; we’ve been meeting in an elementary school for almost six years.
 (Sitting on hard metal folding chairs.
 Oh, my aching back & butt.)

-As usual, Stan had a unique twist on a passage that I’ve heard about a million sermons on.
+As usual, our pastor had a unique twist on a passage that I’ve heard about a million sermons on.
 My main take-away was that even if we’re not doing the very best job possible in searching for Jesus, if we are making the effort to find Him, He will not scold us for ‘not being good enough’.

 Then it was time for the Eucharist.
 Peanut was sitting next to me; she always looks forward to taking Communion.
 I remember being six and eight years old and begging my parents to let me have a bread crumb and little glass of watered-down Welch’s.
 But I wasn’t allowed, because at that point I had not been baptized, and baptism had to be checked off the list first before you were “approved” to partake of the Lord’s Supper.
 Since I was too scared to face getting dunked in front of a bunch of people, I was denied my wish.
 Continue reading